jamesSampica/jamesSampica.github.io/index.md

 # About Me

-Professional problem solver and dissolver.
+Professional learner and problem dissolver.
 Currently for Comoto.

 [Check out my blogs](./blogs)